akka/akka/akka-docs/src/main/paradox/typed/actors.md

 ---
 # Introduction to Actors

-For the Akka Classic documentation of this feature see @ref:[Classic Actors](../actors.md).
+The current recommended API is fully typed, a.k.a. `akka-typed`.For the Akka Classic documentation of this feature see @ref:[Classic Actors](../actors.md).

 ## Module info